Small Cap: CLOVER (CLV)

 Under the Radar Report Small Cap Rating:

 All the elements for long term demand growth are in place, and Clover is well positioned to deliver on its potential.
 But we believe that the valuation remains stretched with a P/E over 40, and any slowdown in growth may cause a problem.
 Having taken profits a couple of times, we hope some subscribers are in a position to run the rest of their holdings on the house, and if the price does fall, perhaps another buying opportunity will emerge.
-HOLD.
+Take Profits.